punkave/best-practices/JavaScript/articles/javascript-style-guide.md

 if (test()) doTheThing();
 ```

 On one line, it's harder to read unless it's trivial.
-If you break it over multiple lines, and easier to wind up with bugs when you accidentally try to introduce a second statement.
+And if you break it over multiple lines, it is easier to wind up with bugs when you accidentally try to introduce a second statement.
 Apple got stuck with a famous security bug this way.
 Just don't use it.

 RIGHT: